-The Kashmiri Muslims are convinced that the Bible is wrong because it contradicts the Koran.
+Kashmiri Muslims are convinced the Bible is wrong when it contradicts the Koran.
 Those who convert to Christianity are viewed as immoral, degenerate people; Christians in this region are often persecuted.
 Many Kashmiri have heard of Jesus Christ, but view him merely as a prophet and teacher.

-Today, there are less than 1,000 known Kashmiri believers.
+Today, there are few Kashmiri believers.
 The Islamic stronghold over them will only be broken down through prayer.
 These precious people who live in a highly volatile area of the world need to meet the Prince of Peace.

-* Pray that the God will give the Kashmiri believers boldness to share Christ with their own people.
+Pray that the God will give Kashmiri believers boldness to share Christ with their own people.

-* Ask God to deliver the Christians in Kashmir from persecution.
+Ask God to deliver the Christians in Jammu and Kashmir from persecution.

-* Ask God to soften the Kashmiri hearts towards the Gospel of Christ.
+Ask God to soften Kashmiri hearts towards the Gospel of Christ.

-* Ask the Lord to bring forth a triumphant Kashmiri Church for the glory of His name!
+Ask the Lord to bring forth a strong and growing Kashmiri Church for the glory of His name!